huz4f/huz4f/content/Blogs/choice.md

 ---
 #### "we dont want freedom we want the struggle for freedom" -ibsen
 What would we want if our memetic desires did not contribute to the identity that we have given ourselves.
-Who are we in this world, if our childhood did not imprint our attachment style in us, \
+Who are we in this world, if our childhood experiences did not imprint our attachment style in us, \
 And what are we chasing if it all becomes absurd in the end ?
 ![](/blogs/dis.jpg)
 Without childhood wounds driving us…